bibeast123/disc-bot/README.md

 # discord bot
-A discord bot usign NodeJS
+A discord bot using NodeJS that allows the user to play tic-tac-toe against the computer